 - Restart your PC before reinstalling the software.

 - Then reinstall the uninstalled software with a downloaded installer file or DVD installation disc.

 4. Update Windows

 - Open Settings by pressing the Windows + I hotkey.

-- Select Update & Security to open the Settings tab as in the snapshot directly below.
+- Select Update & Security to open the Settings tab.

 - If a new build version is available, click the Download and install option for the latest feature update.